ccallawa/alyvix_doc/getting_started/install.rst

 Installation Troubleshooting
 ============================

-Below are some potential installation problems.
+Below are some potential installation problems and their solutions.

 |accordion-entry|
 |right-icon-white| "Python" command does nothing or launches Microsoft Store on Windows 10